openstack/mistral/doc/source/main_features.rst

 **By default this feature is disabled.**

-When enabled, the policy will define the maximum age of an execution in minutes since the last updated time.
-To enable and set a policy, edit the Mistral configuration file and specify ``older_than`` and ``evaluation_interval`` in minutes.
+This policy defines the maximum age of an execution since the last updated time (in minutes) and the maximum number of finished executions.
+Each evaluation will satisfy these conditions, so the expired executions (older than specified) will be deleted, and the number of execution in finished state (regardless of expiration) will be limited to max_finished_executions.

+To enable the policy, edit the Mistral configuration file and specify ``evaluation_interval`` and at least one of the ``older_than`` or ``evaluation_interval`` options.

 .. code-block:: cfg

     [execution_expiration_policy]
+    evaluation_interval = 120  # 2 hours
     older_than = 10080  # 1 week
-    evaluation_interval = 120  # 2 hours

-For the expiration policy to be enabled, both of these configuration options must be set.
+    max_finished_executions = 500

+- **evaluation_interval**

+ The evaluation interval defines how frequently Mistral will check and ensure the above mentioned constraints.
+In the above example it is set to two hours, so every two hours Mistral will remove executions older than 1 week, and keep only the 500 latest finished executions.

 - **older_than**

- This defines the maximum age of an execution in minutes since it was last updated.
+ Defines the maximum age of an execution in minutes since it was last updated.
 It must be greater or equal to ``1``.

-- **evaluation_interval**
+- **max_finished_executions**

- The evaluation interval defines how frequently Mistral will check and expire old executions.
-In the above example it is set to two hours, so every two hours Mistral will clean up and look for expired executions.
+ Defines the maximum number of finished executions.
+ It must be greater or equal to ``1``.